FY 2018

 reporter

-Junpei Sakai (Teacher, Department of Mathematics, Ritsumeikan Uji Junior and Senior High School)
+Junpei Sakai (Ritsumeikan Uji Junior and Senior High School Mathematics Teacher)

-Tsuyoshi Sonoda (Teacher, Department of Mathematics, Doshisha Junior High School)
+Takeshi Sonoda (Mathematics Teacher, Doshisha Junior High School)

-We will smoothly connect high school to university learning, and exchange efforts and ingenuity to nurture people who continue to be interested in mathematics and continue to learn.
+We will work to smoothly connect students from high school to university learning, and to exchange ideas and ingenuity to nurture people who continue to be interested in mathematics and continue learning.

-Aiming to develop the ability to think and judge on their own and express their opinions
+Aiming to cultivate the ability to think and judge for oneself and express opinions

 reporter